-Whitney Portal Road it's a short but spectacular drive that takes you about halfway up Mount Whitney, located in the Sierra Nevada, a mountain range in the western United States.
-It's the highest summit in the contiguous United States with an elevation of 14,505 feet (4.421m) above the sea level.
+Whitney Portal Road is a short but spectacular drive that takes you about halfway up Mount Whitney, located in Inyo County, in the eastern central part of California, in USA.
+It's the highest summit in the contiguous United States with an elevation of 4.421m (14,505ft) above the sea level.

-This paved road, with a total length of 13mi (19km) passes through the Alabama Hills, the scene of literally hundreds of cowboys films, but the road has a film history, too.
+Located within the Sierra Nevada, a mountain range in the western United States, the road to the summit is paved.
+It’s 13mi (19km) long passing through the Alabama Hills, the scene of literally hundreds of cowboys films, but the road has a film history, too.
 The steep, sharp switchbacks along the Whitney Portal Road were prominent in scenes in the Lucille Ball and Desi Arnaz film The Long, Long Trailer, in which Luci surreptitiously fills a travel trailer with her rock collection until it’s too heavy to ascend the grade.
 The road is also featured in the 1941 classic, High Sierra, starring Humphrey Bogart.
 To reach the road, from highway 395 in Lone Pine, CA take Whitney Portal Rd west for 6/10ths mile to begin the climb where the road crosses the Los Angeles aqueduct.

 The road still remains an adrenaline-pumping journey.
 It’s a damned thing to behold.
 It twists and turns through an otherworldly landscape known as the Alabama Hills, a set of bizarrely constructed rock piles, before setting on a fairly straight shot for the foothills of Mount Whitney.
-The vistas change dramatically as you draw closer to the mountains, seeming more and more massive until suddenly they overwhelm you, and you're a part of them, looking back down on the road, the hills, and the OwensValley.
+The vistas change dramatically as you draw closer to the mountains, seeming more and more massive until suddenly they overwhelm you, and you're a part of them, looking back down on the road, the hills, and the Owens Valley.
 In other words, there's plenty of time to think about what you're getting yourself into.
-It’s a great and difficult climb out of the high desert up towards Mount Whitney, the highest mountain in the lower 48.
+It is a great and difficult climb out of the high desert up towards Mount Whitney, the highest mountain in the lower 48.

 Pic: James Hatton